rajkumar4041/use-redux-state/README.md

 }

 // ✅ Correct - with provider
-import { GlobalReduxProvider } from 'use-redux-state';
+import { GlobalReduxProvider } from 'use-toolkit-state';

 function App() {
   return (